senp0u/chess-kaisen/README.md

 # chess-kaisen
-This is a project to learn Go and HTMX
+This is a project to learn Go, HTMX and Tailwind